spiegel421/musicord-bot/README.md

 So, I also wrote code to try to reduce the timespan of successive calls by the crawler to the site, so the bot wouldn't get my IP banned.

 This proved insufficient.
-I eventually set up a remote EC2 instance over AWS that regularly changed IP addresses to those expected.
+I eventually set up a remote EC2 instance over AWS that regularly changed IP addresses to those usually expected from regular visitors.

 I kept this going for a while.